enra64/iot-ledmatrix/host/docs/configuration.rst

 Configuration options
 =====================

 All configuration options are command-line arguments.
+The script will change its working directory to the main.py location.

 .. code-block:: none